|Nutrition Facts (per serving)|

 The trickiest part here is proper grilling.
 Every grill is a little different, with grills ranging in design, functionality, and fuel.
 While fish is simple to do on just about any setup, it does require attention and a gentle hand, especially when cooking directly on the grill grate close to the heat.
 If you're concerned about your fish sticking to the grill then, by all means, wrap it in some foil or in banana leaves.
 The skin of the fish won't take on quite as much grilled flavor, but at least there's no chance of disappointment with overcooked fish that's falling apart.

-- 1/4 cup cilantro with leaves and stems, roughly chopped
+1/4 cup cilantro, leaves and stems, roughy chopped

-- Optional: 1 tablespoon Cambodian amok dry spice blend
+1 tablespoon Cambodian amok dry spice blend, optional

 Gather the ingredients.